- Origins of the Internet

 Proceedings of the IEEE, Special Issue on Packet Communication Networks, Volume 66, No. 11, November 1978.
 (Guest editor: Robert Kahn, associate guest editors: Keith Uncapher and Harry van Trees)

 L. Kleinrock, "Information Flow in Large Communication Nets", RLE Quarterly Progress Report, July 1961.

 L. Kleinrock, Communication Nets: Stochastic Message Flow and Delay, Mcgraw-Hill (New York), 1964.

 L. Kleinrock, Queueing Systems: Vol II, Computer Applications, John Wiley and Sons (New York), 1976

 J.C.R.
 Licklider & W. Clark, "On-Line Man Computer Communication", August 1962.

 L. Roberts & T. Merrill, "Toward a Cooperative Network of Time-Shared Computers", Fall AFIPS Conf., Oct.
 1966.

 L. Roberts, "Multiple Computer Networks and Intercomputer Communication", ACM Gatlinburg Conf., October 1967.

-Leonard Kleinrock is Professor of Computer Science at the University of California, Los Angeles, and is Founder of Linkabit Corp., TTI/Vanguard, Nomadix Inc., and Platformation Inc.
+- Leonard Kleinrock is a Distinguished Professor of Computer Science at the University of California, Los Angeles, and is Founder of Linkabit Corp., TTI/Vanguard, Nomadix Inc., and Platformation Inc.

 Send any comments to Vint Cerf or any of the authors